theonekaran/tidydata/codebook.md

 Data file link:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+Assumption is that the user of the 'run_analysis.R' script will have the data downloaded and extracted.
+The 'run_analysis.R' file will be outside of the 'UCI HAR Dataset' directory where all the data lies.
+The final tidy data set will be created inside the 'UCI HAR Dataset' directory under the file name 'tidy_data.txt'.

 ##Description of study:

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.